 Marvel at the natural architecture and bold colors of Arches National Park.
 This is a great way to open up small spaces and add brightness to dark or dull rooms.

-The Metropolitan Museum (MET) in New York City, a cultural hub with over 5,000 years of art representation, also provides free access to images of public domain art in the museum’s collection.
+The Metropolitan Museum (MET) in New York City, a cultural hub with over 5,000 years of art representation, also provides free access to public domain images in the museum’s art collection.

 This watercolor painting by American artist Winslow Homer – “Fishing Boats, Key West” – is appropriate for either the home or corporate environment with its sunny, serene atmosphere and agreeable blue palate.